 LOYNO Master Plan: Library Services

-Loyola’s Special Collections and Archives on the third-floor of the library provides access to a collection of rare books, as well as local and university-specific archives including special digital collections available for view online.
+Loyola’s Special Collections and Archives on the third-floor of the library provides access to rare books, as well as archival and manuscript collections, including special digital collections available for view online.

 Meet Your Library Liaison